AdityaA191/ArtVision/README.md

 ## 🚀 How to Run

-This Space is deployed using:
+This Project is deployed using:
 - [Colab](https://colab.research.google.com/)

 After running all the cells, a Gradio link will be generated where Text to Image conversion can be implemented.

 ## 📂 Files
 - `Cells` - Folder containing code to be input subsequently in each Colab Cell.
+- - `Images` - Folder containing Style Images.